AndrewKinsman/Credit-Scoring-Analysis/README.md

-# Credit-Scoring-Analysis
+# Credit Scoring Analysis

-Uses various classification models to analyse credit risk
+In this project various classification models are used to analyse credit risk.
+The main report is accompanied by a Markdown file containing the R code.